BGCG/project2/README.md

 **Next:**

 The next button when clicked will display a new question with four options and the color of the buttons will be refreshed to white.
+If the user tries to click the next button without selecting an option then an alert will pop up informing them to select a question before moving on.

 **Refresh:**

 After 20 questions, a page will come up with a restart button so the user can restart the game if they wish - which will take them back to the start page.
+Additionally, the user will be told the number of questions they answered correctly out of the total question number.

 ## Testing ##